-The panel decided to extend the interim suspension order for 6 months.
-This order will come into effect at the end of 28 December 2023 in accordance with Article 30(1) of the Nursing and Midwifery Order 2001 (as amended) (the Order).
+The panel decided to impose a striking-off order.
+This order will come into effect at the end of 28 June 2024 in accordance with Article 30(1) of the Nursing and Midwifery Order 2001 (as amended) (the Order).

-This is the second review of a substantive suspension order originally imposed for a period of 6 months by a Fitness to Practise Committee panel on 30 November 2022.
+This is the third review of a substantive suspension order originally imposed for a period of 6 months by a Fitness to Practise Committee panel on 30 November 2022.
 This was reviewed on 17 May 2023 where a Fitness to Practise Committee panel extended the suspension order for a further 6 months.
+On 14 November 2023 the order was reviewed and extended for a further 6 months.

-The current order is due to expire at the end of 28 December 2023.
+The current order is due to expire at the end of 28 June 2024.